prefab-cloud/prefab-cloud-docs-web/docs/sdks/ruby.md

 ### Targeted Log Levels

-You can use [Targeting](/docs/explanations/targeted-log-levels) to change your log levels based on the current user/request/device context using our [rules](/docs/explanations/rules-and-segmentation) engine.
+You can use [Targeting](/docs/explanations/features/targeted-log-levels) to change your log levels based on the current user/request/device context using our [rules](/docs/explanations/features/rules-and-segmentation) engine.

 <details>
 <summary>

-#### Using default files
+#### Setting default log levels in the Prefab config file

 </summary>

-You can also set default log levels in the Prefab config file ([learn more](/docs/explanations/defaults))
+You can also set default log levels in the Prefab config file ([learn more](/docs/explanations/concepts/defaults))

 ```yaml
 #.prefab.default.config.yaml